adrianbj/PageRenameOptions/README.md

 This module may break links to your site because changes to the page's name also change its URL!
 You REALLY should install Page Path History (core module) and potentially Page Link Abstractor to prevent possible broken links.

+##Introduction

+With none of the settings below checked, the default behavior is to have the page name always match changes to the page title, but allow the user to manually edit if they want.
+The options allow you to protect initial differences (changes you may have made as a user with an exempt role), completely disable manual changes, or protect manual name changes from subsequent changes to the title while editing.

+My preferred settings are to set the exempt role as superuser, and check "Initial Differences Protected" and "Prevent Manual Changes".

 Please test the behavior of each setting thoroughly so you understand what each one does!
-Personally I like Force Match with superuser as the exempt rule so that I can manually tweak a page name if I need.

 Please let me know if you have any further requirements around permissions / role access to the module's functionality.